priyambansal13/reactjs/README.md

 Showing here how to deploy to Elestio.

-# Steps to create CI/CD pipeline on elestio

 ### Step 1: Select CI/CD from left sidebar in app.

 Click [here](https://dash.elest.io/deploy?source=cicd) to directly go to the CI/CD